miquelo/storm/docs/source/interfaces.platform.rst

    Execution context of a platform task.

+   .. function:: write_out(text)

+      Write text to the output stream.

+      :param string text:
+         Text to be written.
+      :rtype:
+         int
+      :return:
+         The number of written characters.

-   .. function:: message(msg)
+   .. function:: write_err(text)

-      Sends a message to the engine event queue.
+      Write text to the error stream.

-      :param msg:
+      :param string text:
-         Message to be sent.
+         Text to be written.
+      :rtype:
+         int
+      :return:
+         The number of written characters.

    .. function:: cancel_check()